 The monks lecture in ancient languages like Sanskrit and Pali and also in Buddhist history and philosophy.
 So they were pretty interesting guys.
 If you are interested in doing this you can contact my friend Paul Ellmes at Give a Fig Volunteering.

 TT: How did you find this travel opportunity after retiring, and how did you fund it?

 R: It was advertised on Dave’s ESL cafe and luckily for me we were accepted to do it.
 As for funding, the trip was paid for entirely by the Bhiksu University, who also took us on trips to temples and to a Safari Park.
 At the end of our trip we also went to relax on the beach, and that was also paid for by the monks!

 Side note about the English language: If you’re American and reading this interview, you may be confused about my spelling of traveling or travelling.
 Click that link to understand why I spell it “Travelling!”

 TT: Love it!
 Tell us one moment from your travels that was particularly interesting.

 TT: Nice!
-How have your travels impacted you as a teacher, and in your current career?
+How have your travels impacted you as a retired British teacher, and in your current career teaching abroad in Asia?

 TT: So powerful!
-How have your travels impacted you as a person?
+How have your travels impacted you as a person over 50?